Liam Smith (boxer): Smith vs. Williams II

-Smith vs. Munguia
+Smith vs. Munguía

 On 2 December 2017, welterweight contender Sadam Ali defeated Miguel Cotto, winning the WBO light middleweight title in the process.
 Following the win, Ali stated he would stay at light-middleweight and defend the title.
 On 23 February, Smith's promoter Frank Warren stated that negotiations with Ali's promoters, Golden Boy Promotions, were going well and a deal would be done within weeks.
 There were reports suggesting the fight would take place on the Canelo Álvarez vs. Gennady Golovkin II card, however Warren made no mention of this.
 On 19 March 2018, the bout was confirmed to take place at the Turning Stone Resort Casino in Verona, New York on 12 May.
 On 27 April, Smith was forced to withdraw due to an allergic reaction.
 Smith stated he had been out of training for eight days and was forced to postpone the fight to a later date.
 Golden Boy were looking to keep the card and find a replacement.
 Mexican prospect Jaime Munguia (29–0, 25 KO's) replaced Smith, stopping Ali in round 4 and winning the WBO title.